The French Connection

 Breakfast in Grenoble

 We started our day out fairly late on this day.
 We weren’t in a rush.
 The previous night we’d decided we’d go and try the castle down at Vizille.
-It’s not far from Grenoble, and the kind of places where an afternoon should be enough.
+It’s not far from Grenoble, and the kind of place where an afternoon should be enough.

 Kas decided that going up to the Bastille on the téléphérique the previous day wasn’t strenuous enough, so in the morning she decided to run up it as part of a long morning run.
-While she was doing that, the girls and me went to “Paul” in Caserne de Bonne for some breakfast.
+While she was doing that, the girls and I went to “Paul” in Caserne de Bonne for some breakfast.
 Now we knew the form it was a better experience than the previous morning.
 Kas joined us as we were finishing, having done her run and been for a shower.

 Moby Dick, Geocaching Style